 We are now accepting poetry, fiction, creative nonfiction, and visual art for our next online issue.
 We are looking for 20 contributors for this issue with a slant towards travel and Americana.
 However, this we will also accept pieces that inspire and move us.
 Give us your best.
 Give us something fun.
 Give us something that makes us long for the open-road and a place we want to set up roots.

 Blotterature accepts a wide variety of prose, poetry, and artwork.
 We seek the nontraditional mixed with craft, detail, and process.
 Well-developed with an edge.
-Experimental but not aimless.
+Regionalism with a voice.
 Something with political intentions or just there to entertain.
 Thought-out.
 Thrilling.
 Intelligent.
-Reading the back issues is a good way to get a feel for what we like.
-Poets–you are in luck because we have a brand new poetry team, so give it a shot!

-Unfortunately, we are unable to pay the writers we accept at this time.
+Unfortunately, we are unable to pay contributors for the journals at this time, but all who are featured in the print journal will receive one free copy via snail mail.
 We understand you work hard and are dedicated to what you do, and we value that and appreciate you giving us a chance to publish your work.
-What we can offer is publicity.
-We will do whatever we have to in order to get your words to a wide audience (including but not limited to: radio shows, our social networking sites, editor Tim Murray standing on a street corner).
-Also, we are proud to promote writers, writers’ organizations, and other publications, so if you have been published through us and want to send us a link to promote something you have achieved or involved in, we will be more than happy to do so.
-And thanks for your understanding.
+We hope to have some cash on hand for payment in the future.
+We also currently offer our writers publicity.
+We will do whatever we have to do in order to get your words to a wide audience (including but not limited to: radio shows, our social networking sites, opportunities to read in a public space, etc.).
+Also, we are proud to promote writers, writers’ organizations, and other publications, so if you have been published through us and want to send us a link to promote something you have achieved or been involved in, we will be more than happy to do so.
+Thank you for understanding.